Print Version [PDF]

 Offers descriptions of over 2,400 elementary and secondary independent, boarding, and day schools.
 Alphabetical arrangement by state.

-A Classification of Institutions of Higher Education .1994. (online)
+A Classification of Institutions of Higher Education.
+1994. (online)

 This work divides U.S. colleges and universities into six broad classes (Doctoral Universities, Research Universities, Masters Colleges and Universities, Baccalaureate Colleges, Specialized Institutions, Associate of Arts Colleges).
 Within these classes the institutions are listed by state.
 There is an index of colleges and universities arranged in alphabetical order by name of the institution.

-The College Blue Book .1923-.
-6 vols. (online)
+The College Blue Book.
+6 vols.
+1923-. (online)

 Comprehensive fact book, giving directory and statistical information about colleges.
+Recent editions are available online.

 Commonwealth Universities Yearbook.
 1914-. (online)